-My work is inspired by the traditional crafts and folk art of many cultures, by the creations of ancient civilizations and by the visual variety found in nature.
-I work primarily in clay and glass and often combine these two materials.
-The contrast between the transparent glass and the opaque clay can be dramatic.
+My work is inspired by the traditional crafts and folk art of many cultures, by the creations of ancient civilizations, and by the visual variety found in nature.
+I work primarily in clay and glass, combining these materials to create vessels, wall pieces, and abstract figures.

-One of clay's wonderful qualities is its ability to accept texture.
-I carve designs or impress patterns into the moist clay and later highlight the fired surface with glazes and stains.
-I'm always searching for objects that will make interesting marks in clay.
-My collection of "texture tools" has been gathered on travels to exotic locations as well as walks in the woods.
+My work explores the patterns, designs and cultural motifs that I've encountered in travels and discovered in museums.
+I translate these into textures; carving and impressing designs into the moist clay.
+I'm always searching for objects that will make interesting marks.
+My prized collection of "texture tools" has been gathered in foreign countries as well as on walks in the woods.
 In this simple way, my art is a reflection of my experiences.